Go Beyond the Asana. Strengthen Your Foundation.

 - Questions for self-study and contemplation

-- Access to a dedicated Facebook group for discussion and community connection
+- A dedicated Facebook group for discussion and community connection

 The immersion can be taken for 50 non-contact hours for continuing education or Janet’s 300/500-hour program.